Library Use Policy

 The Board of Directors may deny, grant, or grant with conditions the petition for reinstatement.

 Tables are provided in the Library for small group work.
 The Community Room in the Children’s area and the Board Room are for library events or meetings.
 The Board Room, if not in use, may be used as a quiet room.
 Under some circumstances, library staff has the right to open the Community Room to patrons during hours when the Library is crowded.
 This decision may only be made by a staff member who is available to supervise the room.

 Please see our Meeting Room Use Policy here.

 For children, the library can be an exciting place of discovery and fun.
 You can help us make it a safe one, too, by doing the following:

-Keep children under the age of 6 with you at all times.
-Children under the age of 10 should not be left without a parent/guardian somewhere in the library.
+- Keep children age 8 and under with you at all times.
+Children under the age of 12 should not be left without a parent/guardian somewhere in the library.

-Respect our closing times.
-Please ask a library staff member if you are unsure of our closing time before dropping off your child(ren).
-Police will be notified when a child under the age of 10 is left at closing.
+- Please ask a library staff member if you are unsure of our closing time before dropping off your child(ren).
+Police will be notified when a child under the age of 12 is left at closing.
 In some cases, the child will be sent to the police station to wait for his/her parent/guardian to pick him/her up.